Almaty Arena

 Almaty Arena (formerly Almaty Ice Palace) is a multi-purpose indoor arena located in Almaty, Kazakhstan which was opened on 18 September 2016 and seats 12,000 spectators for ice hockey.
-Apart from hosting ice hockey matches, the arena is venue for boxing, figure skating, basketball, concerts, and other events.
+Apart from hosting ice hockey matches, the arena is venue for basketball, boxing, concerts, curling, figure skating, futsal, MMA, tennis and other events.
 It is one of the venues to host the 2017 Winter Universiade.
 The arena is located in the north of punched Ryskulov Avenue, to the west from Momyshuly street in the Alatau District.

 History

 Almaty's successful bid to host the 2017 Winter Universiade, coupled with its (unsuccessful) bid to host the 2022 Winter Olympics, drove the need to build an ice hockey arena meeting the standards of the International Ice Hockey Federation (IIHF).
 On 27 March 2014, the city's mayor Akhmetzhan Yessimov announced the building of the new arena for 12,000 spectators and a minor arena for 3,000.
 The arenas were projected to cost $170 million and $89 million respectively.